+Our estimates of roadkill rates for hyenas on roads (0.71±0.27 hyena/100 km/year) and tracks 0.07±0.03 hyena/100 km/year) are undoubtedly underestimates as carcasses may have gone undetected, unreported or been consumed by scavengers before detection (Santos et al. 2011; Teixeira et al. 2013).
+Even so, our results provide a conservative estimate of these rates, and as predicted the rate was substantially higher on main roads than tracks.
+This was probably due to the greater volume of vehicles and higher speed of traffic on main roads.
+In line with this suggestion, a recent roadkill survey in the Serengeti NP reported that 69.4% of wildlife roadkills occurred on roads in a good condition and with a high volume of traffic (Lyamuya et al. 2021).

-Our estimates of roadkill rate (0.71±0.27 hyena/100 km/year on main roads and 0.07±0.03 on tracks) is undoubtedly an underestimate as carcasses may have gone undetected, unreported or consumed by scavengers (Santos et al. 2011; Teixeira et al. 2013).
-Even so, we expect the results of our analyses to be robust as any potential quantitative bias is unlikely to have varied significantly across time or space.
-Research effort was indeed essentially homogenous in time across seasons (Supporting Information), owing to the long-term and ongoing nature of our project.
-We also expect our findings to be reliable as the results of our spatial analyses were consistent with other studies on large carnivores.
+Although our study is based on incidences of hyenas killed by vehicles including those found by members of the project and those reported by people engaged in other activities in the Serengeti NP, we think that the seasonal pattern revealed by our analysis is likely to be robust.
+For instance, traffic volume is reduced during the wet season, which is mostly outside the peak tourist periods.
+This would reduce search effort and make it harder to detect a peak in hyena roadkills in relation to migratory herd presence in the southeast of the park, yet this is what we found.
+Within the study area of the Serengeti spotted hyena project, research effort was essentially homogenous in time and space (Supporting Information, Fig. S1), owing to the long-term and ongoing nature of our project.
+We also think our findings are reasonable, since the results of our spatial analyses were consistent with the results of other studies on large carnivores.

-Hyena roadkills are likely to intensify as the human population grows around the Serengeti NP and the development of wildlife tourism in this area increases (Larsen et al. 2020), potentially threatening the long-term viability of the Serengeti hyena population.
-This perspective is all the more likely as adult females, particularly high-ranking ones who contribute most to the population growth rate (Benhaiem et al. 2018), are the most affected by both roadkills and snaring (Benhaiem et al. in prep.).
-In another population, humans have also been responsible for the majority of hyena deaths through spearing, snaring, poisoning, and roadkill (Holekamp & Dloniak, 2010).
+Hyena roadkills are likely to intensify as the human population continues to grow around the Serengeti NP (e.g., Campbell & Hofer 1995; Estes et al. 2012) and the development of wildlife tourism in this area increases (Larsen et al. 2020), potentially threatening the long-term viability of the Serengeti hyena population.
+This perspective is all the more likely as roadkills can also entail the additional loss of fetuses in pregnant females and the death due to starvation of dependent cubs of lactating females and adult females, particularly high-ranking ones who contribute most to the population growth rate (Benhaiem et al. 2018), are the most affected by both roadkills and snaring (Benhaiem et al. in revision.).

-We suggest that roadkills are considered a major source of human-induced mortality for hyenas - and many other species - in the Serengeti NP.
-Mitigation measures to reduce large carnivore road kills should prioritize areas in the vicinity of migratory herds throughout the year.
-And as is known from traffic accidents involving humans, the enforcement of the speed limits will reduce roadkill incidence.
+Based on our results, we suggest mitigation measures should be urgently imposed to reduce large carnivore road kills, and they should prioritize main roads, such as the enforcement of existing regulations on night driving and speed limits, especially around the locations of the migratory herds.
+As it is known from traffic accidents involving humans, the enforcement of speed limits would effectively reduce roadkill incidence, particularly so during the evening when many tour cars and support vehicles often race to get to the campsites and other amenities before it gets completely dark.

 Supporting Information

 Locations of the wind-energy facilities (Appendix S1),